What is Ankylosing Spondylitis?

 - MRI is indicated after trauma where it helps to evaluate the spinal cord injury if any.
 It also helps to rule out other disease conditions, such as cauda equina syndrome or epidural hematoma.

-- The cause for Cauda equina syndrome may be inflammatory or compressive.
+- The cause of Cauda equina syndrome may be inflammatory or compressive.
 In the case of inflammatory cauda equina syndrome, which is best seen on MRI, the spinal canal appears normal to large with CSF diverticula.

 Supportive Treatment (Diet, Lifestyle, & Exercise) for Ankylosing Spondylitis: